JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Beyond_the_Urantia_Papers.md

 </figure>

 > “The religious challenge of this age is to those farseeing and forward-looking men and women of spiritual insight who will dare to construct a new and appealing philosophy of living out of the enlarged and exquisitely integrated modern concepts of cosmic truth, universe beauty, and divine goodness.
-Such a new and righteous vision of morality will attract all that is good in the mind of man and challenge that which is best in the human soul.” ([UB 2:7.10](/en/The_Urantia_Book/2#p7_10))
+Such a new and righteous vision of morality will attract all that is good in the mind of man and challenge that which is best in the human soul.” (<a id="a36_449"></a>[UB 2:7.10](/en/The_Urantia_Book/2#p7_10))

-> “The teachers of the religion of Jesus should approach other religions with the recognition of the truths which are held in common while they refrain from placing so much emphasis on the differences.” ([UB 149:2.5](/en/The_Urantia_Book/149#p2_5))
+> “The teachers of the religion of Jesus should approach other religions with the recognition of the truths which are held in common while they refrain from placing so much emphasis on the differences.” (<a id="a38_204"></a>[UB 149:2.5](/en/The_Urantia_Book/149#p2_5))

 Religion manifests itself in three main categories: